Here are some interesting malpractice statistics in Pennsylvania:

 - Doctors won 77% of the medical malpractice cases that went to a jury trial.
-In fact, there is not a single jurisdiction in Pennsylvania where the plaintiff had a winning record in 2013.
+In fact, there is not a single jurisdiction in Pennsylvania where the plaintiff had a winning record

 - There were 6 verdicts in excess of $1 million in the state of Pennsylvania.
 There were no verdicts over $5 million.

 - More than half of Pennsylvania’s jurisdictions (34 of 61) had no malpractice verdicts.

 - Plaintiffs did better in bench trials where the trial judge decides liability and damages, winning 60%.
 This is a small sample size (3 of 5) but it underscores that in many areas of Pennsylvania, the juries are tough on plaintiffs.

 - According to the National Practitioner Data Bank, which is a repository of medical malpractice claims data in the United States, Pennsylvania had the fourth-highest number of medical malpractice payouts in the country from 2012 to 2016.
 During that period, there were 9,627 medical malpractice payouts in Pennsylvania, with a total payout of $4.14 billion.
 The most common reason for medical malpractice claims in Pennsylvania was diagnostic errors.

 - In 2019, the Pennsylvania Patient Safety Authority released a report on medical malpractice claims in the state.
 The report analyzed data from medical malpractice insurers and found that there were 11,318 medical malpractice claims in Pennsylvania between 2012 and 2018.
 The most common types of medical errors that led to malpractice claims were surgical errors, medication errors, and diagnosis errors.
 The report also noted that the most common injuries resulting from medical malpractice were related to treatment complications, infections, and death.